 Don’t you just love it when trees take over your backyard’s sky?
 I certainly do!
 This is especially useful for urban homes, where you want to isolate yourself from the busy neighborhood.

 The brick pavement adds a nice touch to the setting.
 Look how well it fits the similarly-colored terracotta pots.
 If you reuse old terracotta pots, make sure to sterilize them first.

 This arrangement teaches us how to make use of every small space.
 Take a look at the flower beds on the stair ledges, for instance.

-If you have a wider space, consider a tiered garden.
+If you have a wider outdoor space, I highly suggest considering a tiered garden.
 This arrangement puts garden beds on the first tier, a rustic dining table and chairs on the second, and the lawn on top.

 I wish that the top area was decked, though.
 That way, you’d be able to put furniture on it and enjoy the beautiful scenery from there.

 Also, the long walls could’ve been used for vining plants.
 This would be a lot better than the aged look they have.

 I saved the best for last.
 How would you like your afternoon nap to be amongst the stunning greenery?
 Well then, let me tell you that all you need are two strong poles and a comfy hammock.

 Nevertheless, I don’t think that gravel is suitable for such a large area.
 This even makes the stepping stones obsolete.
 I think gravel should’ve been limited for the area around the tree, leaving the grass to occupy the main part of the ground.

 This is one of the cleverest small flower garden ideas that I’ve ever seen.
 It uses a wagon wheel frame to hang a flower planter.